 A pilot program in Woombye is using sensors to collect data about people movement, water use and ambient temperature.

-This is to help council plan better facilities and services for the community using data driven decision making.
+This will help council plan better facilities and services for the community using data driven decision making.

 Ambient temperature sensors